QryptInc/qseed/README.md

     No errors
     ```

 4. Set environment variables.
 The CRYPTOKI_SLOT_ID should be set to the reassigned slot id from the second step.
-The CRYPTOKI_USER_PIN should be set to the user pin from the second step.
+The CRYPTOKI_SO_PIN should be set to the SO PIN from the second step.
     ```bash
     export QRYPT_TOKEN=qrypttokenfromportal
     export CRYPTOKI_LIB=/usr/local/lib/softhsm/libsofthsm2.so
     export CRYPTOKI_SLOT_ID=384541823
-    export CRYPTOKI_USER_PIN=1234
+    export CRYPTOKI_SO_PIN=1234
     ```

 5. Set LD_LIBRARY_PATH so that the installed qseed application can find the SoftHSM library.